LBHB/NEMS_PRE2018-03-09/docs/discussions.md

     plot(mean_for_this_torc)
 ```

-Mostly, I just wanted to avoid 4D matrices since they make my head hurt when they get ragged.
+Mostly, I just wanted to avoid 4D arrays since they make my head hurt when they become ragged or partially NaN'd in strange ways.

- and Let's make trial_epochs_from_reps return

-Honestly, I'm not sure.

- the new functionality of epoch s

-## What about split